Hypericon

 Hypericon is a speculative fiction convention held yearly in June in Nashville, Tennessee.
 Hypericon is presented by Frontiers Nashville, a non-profit organization dedicated to the support of the fannish community and their myriad of interests, and partnered with Make Nashville, a local maker space and producer of the Nashville Mini Maker Faire.
 The event also supports the Nashville Public Library Foundation as a featured charity in 2017.

-Some convention activities include a "premium" consuite, luau, barcade, cosplay contest with a $500 prize, role-playing games, live action roleplaying, filmmaking panels, a room party competition, art show, dealers' room, artist and exhibit tables, screening room, "old-school" arcade, maker room, and 24-hour gaming room.
+Some convention activities include a "premium" consuite, luau, cosplay contest with a $500 prize, role-playing games, live action roleplaying, filmmaking panels, a room party competition, art show, dealers' room, artist and exhibit tables, screening room, "old-school" arcade, maker room, and 24-hour gaming room.

 Through 2010, Hypericon was held at the Days Inn Stadium in Nashville.
 Starting in 2011, the convention moved to the Holiday Inn Express Nashville Airport, near Nashville International Airport.